kpoloney/aip_spec/README.md

 ## 2.2 Metadata

-Descriptive and technical metadata must be included in the AIP.
+Descriptive metadata must be included in the AIP.
 Other metadata files not specified here (such as platform-specific metadata exported directly from a repository) may be included if they would provide additional contextual information.